ludwig-ai/ludwig-docs/docs/user_guide/what_is_ludwig.md

 # Introduction

-Ludwig is an open-source declarative framework that makes it easy to train and test deep learning models.
-It was created and open sourced by Uber and is hosted by the LF AI & Data Foundation.
+Ludwig is an open-source, [declarative machine learning framework](#why-declarative-machine-learning-systems) that makes it easy to define deep learning pipelines with a simple and flexible data-driven configuration system.
+Ludwig is suitable for a wide variety of AI tasks, and is hosted by the [Linux Foundation AI & Data](https://lfaidata.foundation/).

 Ludwig enables you to apply state-of-the-art tabular, natural language processing, and computer vision models to your existing data and put them into